How To Change Facebook Group From Private To Public

 • Make the Rules Visible: Clearly display the group rules in a prominent location, such as the group's description or a pinned post.

-For example, you might add a rule stating, "No spam or self-promotion allowed.
-Any posts promoting products or services will be removed."
-You should also have clear guidelines for dealing with harassment or hate speech.
+To give you an idea, you might add a rule stating, "No spam or self-promotion allowed.
+So any posts promoting products or services will be removed. " You should also have clear guidelines for dealing with harassment or hate speech.

 4. Strengthen Content Moderation